akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

-The most general way of extending any `Source`, `Flow` or `SubFlow` (e.g. from `groupBy`) is demonstrated above: create a graph of flow-shape like the `Duplicator` example given above and use the `.via(...)` combinator to integrate it into your stream topology.
+The most general way of extending any `Source`, `Flow` or `SubFlow` (e.g. from `groupBy`) is demonstrated above: create a graph of flow-shape like the `Duplicator` example given above and use the `.via(...)` operator to integrate it into your stream topology.
 This works with all `FlowOps` sub-types, including the ports that you connect with the graph DSL.

 Advanced Scala users may wonder whether it is possible to write extension methods that enrich `FlowOps` to